moonline/UW.Olivos-Roche/Paper.rst

    * - Taxi / Radio taxi
      - * Taxi: Available at stations and taxi stands
        * Radio Taxi: Better availability than taxis
-     - * Expensive, in comparison transit
+     - * Expensive, in comparison to transit
        * Support only payment by cash
        * Vehicles not always well maintained
        * Strange / agressive driving Behavior